kubedb/docs/docs/guides/proxysql/update-version/overview/index.md

 ## How update Process Works

-The following diagram shows how KubeDB Enterprise operator used to update the version of `ProxySQL`.
+The following diagram shows how KubeDB Ops Manager used to update the version of `ProxySQL`.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="updating Process of ProxySQL" src="/docs/guides/proxysql/update-version/overview/images/proxysql-update.png">